 Want to learn how to build a potent yoga practice that is accessible to all?
-Join Chair Yoga 101, our four-week, live-streamed workshop led by Accessible Yoga founder Jivana Heyman.
+Join Chair Yoga 101, our five-week workshop led by Accessible Yoga founder Jivana Heyman.
 You'll explore safe, effective chair adaptations of yoga asana, along with meditation and pranayama.
-Class starts November 2.
 Sign up today!

 Sun Salutation can also be done as a seated practice, which takes a little more imagination.
 There are two ways to approach the practice.
 One is to try to align movements in the chair with the traditional standing Sun Salutation so they could be practiced side by side.
 Another approach is to be more creative with the movements and focus on moving with the breath, getting as many major muscle groups involved as possible.

 Generally, try to inhale when you bend back (spinal extension) and exhale when you bend forward (spinal or hip flexion).
 Sun Salutation is, by definition, a series of flowing movements coordinated with the breath.
 Use your imagination, and see what type of chair Sun Salutation you can create.
 The chair can be against a wall for support or on a yoga mat to provide more traction.
 When practicing in a chair, be careful to keep the bulk of your weight in the chair to avoid falling out of it.

 See also How to Use a Wall for Sun Salutation